Crazy House – Dalat's Madhouse

-The most famous and visited sight in Dalat (or perhaps all of Vietnam) is a hotel called Crazy House, which will easily give odds to the unusual constructions of the great Gaudi.
+The most famous and most visited sight in Dalat (and maybe the whole of Vietnam) is a hotel called Crazy House (or in Russian “crazy house”), which will easily give a head start on its unusual buildings of the great Gaudi.

 Dang Viet Nga – author

-Her father, Chuong Tin, was the successor of Ho Chi Minh, the second president of Vietnam.
-Perhaps, this circumstance allowed the architect to realize his creation, because the city authorities were not enthusiastic about the idea.
-And the residents still do not like this place.
-It is very much not in accordance with the teachings of feng shui.
-After all, the building is built in the style of surrealism, it is incredibly mysterious and is still in the process of completion.
-Crazy House is constantly brought to perfection.
+Her father, Truong Ting, was the successor to Ho Chi Minh, the second president of Vietnam.
+Perhaps this circumstance allowed the architect to bring his creation to life, because the city authorities were not enthusiastic about the idea.
+And the residents still dislike this place.
+Very much it does not correspond to the teachings of Feng Shui.
+After all, the building was built in the style of surrealism, it is incredibly mysterious and is still in the process of completion.
+Crazy House is constantly being brought to perfection.

-The architect herself says that she conceived this house as a reminder to people about the need to conserve nature, which is mercilessly destroyed.
+The architect herself says that she conceived this house as a reminder to people of the need to preserve nature, which they mercilessly destroy.

 How to get there

-The address is in Vietnamese: Trần Phú, Phường 4, Tp. Đà Lạt, Lâm Đồng, Phường 4, Vietnam, Lâm Đồng, Vietnam
+Vietnamese address: Trần Phú, Phường 4, Tp. Ạà Lạt, Lâm Đồng, Phường 4, Vietnam, Lâm Đồng, Vietnam

 Entry fee: 40,000 VND per adult and 20,000 VND per child.